jesobreira/gammu-sms-tools/README.md

 ## Notes

 Although this lib allows sending flash SMS with more than 170 characters, it's not recommended to overpass this limit since we can't grant that all devices are able to show long flash messages.

+Flash SMS shall only be used for emergency situations such as natural disasters announcements, and never as promotional or advertising messaging.

+I'm not and Gammu developers aren't responsible for the misuse of any of these tools or any consequence that the usage of these tools may carry.
+You may be blocked by your provider if they find out you're misusing your SMS service.